tytydraco/yessleep/out/The_Rattle_of_Rain.md

 The yelping became even higher-pitched, but it was softer this time, as if there wasn’t much voice left.

 Courtney and I unzipped the tent door and rushed outside.
-We could just see Hannah and Eric rushing off into the darkness towards the source of the sound, and followed as quickly as we could.
+We could just see Hannah and Eric rushing off into the darkness towards the source of the sound and followed as quickly as we could.
 Jazz could be heard up ahead.
 We were getting closer…we were nearly there…

 *CRACK.*